 For many years, the company used the silhouette of an eavesdropping man

 Technical Services Agency (TSA),

-a company founded by Glenn Whidden,
+founded by former CIA expert Glenn Whidden,

-technical expertise, Glenn converted the
+With his technical expertise, Whidden enhanced the

-Scanlock Mark VB into a
+Scanlock Mark VB

 As Lee Tracey was more of an engineer than